craftercms/docs/source/reference/modules/deployer/index.rst

 - Pull the latest changes from the remote repository (discarding any local uncommitted or conflicting files)
 - Identify the changed files according to the Git repository history
 - Index all project content in the appropriate search engine
-- Rebuild Crafter Engine's site context when there are changes in configuration files or Groovy scripts
+- Rebuild Crafter Engine's site context when there are changes in the configuration files or Groovy scripts
 - Clear Crafter Engine's cache
-- Rebuild Crafter Engine's project GraphQL schema when there are changes in content-type definitions
+- Rebuild Crafter Engine's project GraphQL schema when there are changes in the content-type definitions
 - Send email notifications if enabled

 **Parameters**